veelenga/yodex/README.md

 A curated interview question quiz platform powered by AI.
 Browse 30+ topics, practice with clean multiple-choice questions, and ace your technical interviews.

+## Content Generation

+All questions and answers are AI-generated based on curated Q&As sourced primarily from [devinterviews.io](https://devinterviews.io).
+The platform leverages AI to transform these curated interview questions into interactive multiple-choice quizzes.
+Additional sources may be incorporated in the future to further expand the question repository.

 ## Quick Start

 ```bash